 231937 (2001 FO32) is a small asteroid whose orbit crosses the orbit of Earth.
 NASA JPL has classified 2001 FO32 as a "Potentially Hazardous Asteroid" due to its predicted close pass(es) with Earth.

-2001 FO32 orbits the sun every 810 days (2.22 years), coming as close as 0.30 AU and reaching as far as 3.11 AU from the sun.
+2001 FO32 orbits the sun every 809 days (2.21 years), coming as close as 0.30 AU and reaching as far as 3.10 AU from the sun.
 Its orbit is highly elliptical.
-Based on its brightness and the way it reflects light, 2001 FO32 is probably between 0.767 to 1.714 kilometers in diameter, making it larger than ~97% of asteroids but small compared to large asteroids, very roughly comparable in size to the Golden Gate Bridge.
+2001 FO32 is about 0.6 kilometers in diameter, making it larger than ~97% of asteroids but small compared to large asteroids, comparable in size to the Golden Gate Bridge.

 2001 FO32's orbit is 0.00 AU from Earth's orbit at its closest point.
 This means that its orbit is relatively close to Earth's orbit.